Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 The ADU Conversion Play

 Another strategy involves converting a detached garage or building a new ADU on an R-1 lot, then attempting to lease the ADU short-term while the primary residence remains owner-occupied or long-term leased.
 The theory: ADUs are a distinct property type and might qualify for different treatment under the ordinance.
-The reality: Chapter 10.48 applies to all residential uses on R-1 parcels, including ADUs.
+Chapter 10.48 applies to all residential uses on R-1 parcels, including ADUs.
 The city has confirmed that ADUs on R-1 lots are ineligible for STR permits, regardless of whether the primary dwelling is owner-occupied.
 Owners who pursued this strategy have received cease-and-desist orders.

 The Multi-LLC Listing Strategy